Unosquare-CoE-JavaScript/andres-aguilar/Module 1.1/Chapter 1/what-is-js.md

 ### Defined

 JS is an implementation of the ECMAScript standard (version ES2019 as of this writing), which is guided by the TC39 committee and hosted by ECMA.
 It runs in browsers and other JS environments such as Node.js.

 JS is a multi-paradigm language, meaning the syntax and capabilities allow a developer to mix and match (and bend and reshape!) concepts from various major paradigms, such as procedural, object-oriented (OO/classes), and functional (FP).

 JS is a compiled language, meaning the tools (including the JS engine) process and verify a program (reporting any errors!) before it executes.
-With our language now defined, let’s start getting to know its ins and outs.